CDrosos/TradingSignals/README.md

 3) Add your email settings.

 ## Tip Jar
-Donations to motivate me to continue improoving this Expert Advisor are greatly appreciated.
+Donations to motivate me to continue improoving this Expert Advisor are greatly appreciated :sparkling_heart:.
 If you want to find out how to tip me, check my profile page here: https://github.com/CDrosos